-Use case · rental property accounting
+Use case · rental property accounting software

 Rental property accounting built around proof, not guesswork.